-Emerging Researchers in Integrated Care (ERIC) Mentorship
+Emerging Researchers and Professionals in Integrated Care (ERPIC) Mentorship Program

 We believe the right kind of mentorship support can be an important aspect of building an environment for success for emerging researchers and professionals.
-The ERIC Mentorship Program aims to connect senior researchers, practitioners and policy makers with mentees.
+The ERPIC Mentorship Program aims to connect senior researchers, practitioners and policy makers with mentees.
 The goal is to guide them into the integrated care network, make new connections and foster new opportunities for research and knowledge exchange.

-The ERIC team have worked hard to develop both a guiding framework for the Mentorship Programme as well as a survey to enable us to get to know you, your interests, career aspirations and/or experience.
+The ERPIC team have worked hard to develop both a guiding framework for the Mentorship Programme as well as a survey to enable us to get to know you, your interests, career aspirations and/or experience.
 This will help us to make better mentor-mentee matches that will hopefully benefit you both personally and professionally.

 Benefits of being a mentee: